kkplein/ssm-doc/docs/conf-mysql.md

 The superuser credentials are required only to set up the `ssm` user with necessary privileges for collecting data.
 If you want to create this user yourself, the following privileges are required:

 ```
+CREATE USER IF NOT EXISTS 'ssm'@'localhost' IDENTIFIED BY 'pass' WITH MAX_USER_CONNECTIONS 10;
-GRANT SELECT, PROCESS, SUPER, REPLICATION CLIENT, RELOAD ON *.* TO 'ssm'@'localhost' IDENTIFIED BY 'pass' WITH MAX_USER_CONNECTIONS 10;
+GRANT SELECT, PROCESS, SUPER, REPLICATION CLIENT, RELOAD, SHOW VIEW ON *.* TO 'ssm'@'localhost';
 GRANT SELECT, UPDATE, DELETE, DROP ON performance_schema.* TO 'ssm'@'localhost';
 ```